alloyking1/Jabu_task_mgn/README.md

 > The database contains two tables with a One to many relationship.
 The diagram below explains more.

 ![An image describing the database table design](https://drive.google.com/file/d/1MacKhXSRUp7uEilbaTb1XUnlXy6vHkxf/view?usp=sharing)

+### Check list
+- [x] CRUD of periodic task
+- [x] Display of periodic tasks grouped by task_groups
+- [x] Task status toggle button to modify periodic task status to pending or done
+- [x] Authentication using laravel breeze
+- [x] Styled with tailwind css